mintyPT/sigla/README.md

 sigla init
 ```

-This will create a directory named `.sigma` were it will store data (definitions, templates, filters, configurations and snapshots) related to your code generation.
-Next, create a new definition (xml file) to old the data to generate you code:
+This will create a directory named `.sigma` where it will store data (definitions, templates, filters, configurations and snapshots) related to your code generation.
+Next, create a new definition (xml file) to hold the data to generate you code:

 ```bash
 poetry run sigla nd person